 Familial hypoalphalipoproteinemia is a heterogeneous group of apolipoprotein A-I (apo A-I) deficiency states.
-This disorder is the rarest cause of monogenic severe HDL deficiency (5).
+This disorder is the rarest cause of monogenic severe HDL deficiency (6).
 These various conditions are characterized by the specific apolipoprotein genes that are affected on the apo A-I/C-III/A-IV gene cluster (3).
 The genes for these 3 apolipoproteins (apo A-I, apo C-III, and apo A-IV) are grouped together in a cluster on human chromosome 11.
 In patients with apo A-I/C-III/A-IV deficiency, apoA-1 is undetectable in the plasma and is associated with marked deficiency in HDL-C, low triglyceride levels (due to apo C-III deficiency), and normal LDL-C levels (3).
 Heterozygotes have plasma HDL-C, apo A-I, apo A-IV, and apo C-III levels that are about 50% of normal (3).
 This condition is associated with aggressive, premature ASCVD.
-Additionally, there is evidence of mild fat malabsorption.
+Additionally, there is evidence of mild fat malabsorption due to deficiency of apo A-IV.
 Patients with apo A-I/C-III deficiency have undetectable apo A-I and a similar lipid profile as those with apo A-I/C-III/A-IV deficiency (3).
 This condition is also associated with premature ASCVD.
 It is distinguished from the former by presence of planar xanthomas and absence of fat malabsorption (since apo A-IV is present).
 Familial apo A-I deficiency is itself a heterogeneous group of disorders associated with numerous Apo A-I mutations (3).
 Common manifestations include undetectable plasma Apo A-I, marked HDL deficiency with normal LDL-C and triglyceride levels, xanthomas (planar, tendon, and/or tubero-eruptive depending on the specific gene mutation), and premature ASCVD.
-Some forms of the disease are also associated with corneal manifestations, including corneal arcus and corneal opacification.
-One of the interesting manifestations of familial apo A-I deficiency is that levels of apo A-IV and apo E containing HDL particles are only modestly reduced, with preserved electrophoretic mobility and particle size (6).
+Some forms of the also associated with disease are corneal manifestations, including corneal arcus and corneal opacification.
+One of the interesting manifestations of familial apo A-I deficiency is that levels of apo A-IV and apo E containing HDL particles are only modestly reduced, with preserved electrophoretic mobility and particle size (7).

 It is notable that familial hypoalphalipoproteinemia is associated with an increased risk of premature ASCVD presumably due to the marked deficiency in Apo A-I and HDL.
 Given the increased ASCVD risk associated with Apo A-I deficiency, treatment is directed towards aggressive reduction of LDL-C and non-HDL-C levels and reducing other cardiovascular risk factors.

-Some mutations in Apo A-I are associated with low HDL-C levels and hereditary amyloidosis and are the second most frequent cause of familial amyloidosis (5).
+Some mutations in Apo A-I are associated with low HDL-C levels and hereditary amyloidosis and are the second most frequent cause of familial amyloidosis (6,8).
 Note that HDL-C levels are not always decreased in patients with familial amyloidosis secondary to Apo A-I mutations.
-Mutations in the amino-terminal domain of Apo A-I are associated with hepatic and renal amyloidosis, whereas mutations affecting residues 173-178 are mostly responsible for cardiac, laryngeal, and cutaneous amyloidosis The N-terminal fragment of the mutated protein is found in the amyloid fragments.
+The N-terminal fragment of the mutated protein is found in the amyloid fragments.